Phlix1/exps/docs/sigcomm21_artifact_evaluation_rdma.md

 ## Run experiments
 Our experiments include two parts.
 The first is the **micro-benchmark** experiment, which tests allreduce latency on 100MB tensors with different parameters (sparsity, worker number...).
 The second is the **end-to-end** experiment, which tests the training time of six deep learning models including DeepLight, LSTM, NCF, BERT, ResNet152 and VGG19.
 We have written several distributed scripts for running OmniReduce experiments with multiple workers and aggregators.
 You only need to update the configuration file `omnireduce.cfg` and run these scripts on the **worker-0** node, and then the programs of other nodes including workers and aggregators will be launched automatically.

-For ease of introduction, assume that the network interface to use is `ens1f1` and IB interface to use is `mlx5_1:1` for workers and aggregators and the IP addresses of 8 workers and 8 aggregators are as follows:
+For ease of introduction, assume that the network interface to use is `ens1f1` and IB interface to use is `mlx5_1:1` for workers and aggregators.
+The index of GPU to use is 1 and the IP addresses of 8 workers and 8 aggregators are as follows:
 | Worker number | IP address | Aggregator number | IP address |
 |--|--|--|--|
 | 0 | 10.0.0.10 | 0 | 10.0.0.20 |